Sacred Harp: History of Sacred Harp singing

 Even as they flourished and spread, shape notes and the kind of participatory music which they served came under attack.
 The critics were from the urban-based "better music" movement, spearheaded by Lowell Mason, which advocated a more "scientific" style of sacred music, more closely based on the harmonic styles of contemporaneous European music.
 The new style gradually prevailed.
 Shape notes and their music disappeared from the cities prior to the Civil War, and from the rural areas of the Northeast and Midwest in the following decades.
 However, they retained a haven in the rural South, which remained a fertile territory for the creation of new shapenote publications.

 The arrival of The Sacred Harp

 Sacred Harp singing came into being with the 1844 publication of Benjamin Franklin White and Elisha J. King's The Sacred Harp.
-It was this book, now distributed in several different versions, that came to be the shape note tradition with the largest number of participants.
+The editors of The Sacred Harp in the 19th century were Georgians; the book itself was typeset and printed in Philadelphia.
+It was this book, now distributed in several different versions, that came to be the shape-note tradition with the largest number of participants.